Skip to content

 - Fall 2019 – Decolonizing psychology: On queer Asian American life stories and archives, History and Systems of Psychology, College of Staten Island, Staten Island, NY.

 - Fall 2017 – Heuristics and Gender, Introductory Psychology, Bronx Community College, Bronx, NY.

-- A Glimpse into the Right: Understanding alt-right womanhood, Polarization, Misinformation, and Entrenched Group Conflict: Harnessing Political Psychology to Find Solutions to Problems New and Old.
+- A Glimpse into the Right: Understanding alt-right womanhood, 43rd Annual Meeting of International Society of Political Psychology.
 (Online).
 Jul 14 – 17, 2020.